-Building A Garden Pond Is A Fun & Rewarding DIY Project
+Building a Garden Pond Is a Fun and Rewarding DIY Project

 Our small garden pond is tucked between an outcropping of natural granite boulders and under several large oak trees.
 While most guides for creating water gardens and backyard ponds recommend building garden ponds on a flat, level area in full sun and away from trees and rocks (and this is very good advice), our yard does not offer such optimal conditions.
 But this did not stop us from building a successful, unique and beautiful garden pond that is filled with healthy plants and fish, and rewarded us with years of enjoyment.

 Left behind from the retreating glacier that covered the Northeast during the last Ice Age, the granite ledge and large rock outcroppings in our backyard provided a dramatic backdrop for building a little garden pond.
 A gap between two boulders left a natural trough that was perfect for building a little stream to trickle down towards the pond, cascading over the edge of a waterfall and then spilling into a small pond that we dug out between the rocks and contained with a cinder block retaining wall.